 Cloud-based services are the norm in 2022, this leads to a few service providers becoming increasingly popular.
-AWS Cloud, Azure Cloud, and Google Cloud are all compatible with many other frameworks and languages, making them necessary for any data engineering skillset.
+AWS Cloud, Azure Cloud, Saturn Cloud, and Google Cloud are all compatible with many other frameworks and languages, making them necessary for any data engineering skillset.

 Coming in as the second most in-demand platform, Apache Spark is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
 It’s usable with multiple programming languages, is used by thousands of companies, and works with countless other frameworks, such as scikit-learn, pandas, TensorFlow, and more.

 In turn, Databricks is a Unified Analytics Platform on top of Apache Spark that accelerates innovation by unifying data science, engineering, and business.
 The two together are very attractive data engineering platforms to know.

 MLOps are in-demand across the entire data science ecosystem.
 MLOps helps address the key challenge of utilizing machine learning models in a production environment: how to continuously train, integrate, deploy, and monitor models.
 A few platforms, such as Airflow, Docker, and Kubernetes, are often part of any good MLOps workflow.